mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 **Local streaming server**
   For experienced users, it may be interesting to set up an own local streaming server.
-This turns you personal computer into a radio station and listeners connect directly to your server.
-Mixxx as streaming source does not need to run on the same computer as your streaming local server.
+This turns your personal computer into a radio station and listeners connect directly to your server.
+Mixxx as a streaming source does not need to run on the same computer as your streaming server.
 However, professional stations often run the streaming source on the same computer as the streaming server for stability and reliability reasons.
 Keep in mind that if want to stream audio to a significant number of listeners, you'll need enough